mongodb/mongo-c-driver/README.md

 MONGO_USE_LONG_LONG_INT      Define this if 'long long int' is your compiler's 64bit type

-## Error Handling:
+# Error Handling:
-I'm using an exception system based on cexcept.
+The driver uses an exception system based on cexcept.
 If you would like to gracefully handle errors, take a look at src/mongo_except.h.
 It is currently only used for network failures, but more errors will be used in the future.